jamesplease/redux-resource/docs/introduction/similar-projects.md

 single property.

 Consider, for instance, if a user decides to save two resources simultaneously.
-Resourceful Redux will track those two actions independently, but redux-rest-resource will only track that at least one resource is being saved.
+Redux Resource will track those two actions independently, but redux-rest-resource will only track that at least one resource is being saved.

 #### [redux-resources](https://github.com/travisbloom/redux-resources)